MicrosoftLearning/mslearn-fabric/Instructions/Labs/02-analyze-spark.md

     Use the code in this notebook to explore sales order data.
     ```

-4. Select the **Edit** button again and then click anywhere in the notebook outside of the cell to stop editing it and see the rendered markdown.
+4. Click anywhere in the notebook outside of the cell to stop editing it and see the rendered markdown.

 ## Load data into a dataframe